Board of Trustees

 Anne R. Dalton, Secretary

-Bio: Anne Dalton is the Chief Officer for Strategic Initiatives with the Association of Junior Leagues International Inc. (AJLI).
-Anne joined AJLI in 1983 and has been involved in consultative services, training and senior management ever since.
+Bio: Anne Dalton joined Association of Junior Leagues International Inc. (AJLI) in 1983 and has been involved in consultative services, training and senior management ever since.
 As AJLI’s Senior League Relations Specialist, she supports the association-wide Strategic Transformation Rollout efforts, provides strategic consulting and training in governance and community impact, supports a system of volunteer consultants providing consultative services to Junior Leagues and is a member of the senior leadership team.
 Previously, she was Girls Club of New York’s Executive Director, Henry Street Settlement’s Director of Youth Employment Services and Senior Planner with the Vera Institute of Justice.
-She holds a BA in English from Cornell University, an MSW from Hunter College and is a graduate of the Carver Policy Governance Academy and the Life360 Leadership Intensive.
-She is a sustaining member of the Junior League of Portland, Maine, a member of the board of the United Way of Greater Portland where she serves on the Community Impact Steering Committee and the Board Development Committee, and a member of the board of Govern for Impact (formerly the International Policy Governance Association).
+Anne holds a BA in English from Cornell University, an MSW from Hunter College and is a graduate of the Carver Policy Governance Academy and the Institute for Civic Leadership’s Leadership Intensive.
+She is a Sustaining member of the Junior League of Portland, Maine, member of the board of the United Way of Greater Portland, chairs a Goal Cabinet as part of Greater Portland’s Thrive2027 collective impact initiative, and is a former (2013-2019) member of the board of Govern for Impact (formerly the International Policy Governance Association).

 Why I serve on the Board: When I was growing up, libraries introduced me to the power of reading and that opened so many doors.
 As I aged, I also came to see libraries as a centerpiece of community in innumerable ways that stretch far beyond the power of reading.
 Being a part of helping PPL continue to be at the center of the Greater Portland community is a privilege.